 Table 1: Limits of CISPR 25 Disturbances

-Diodes Incorporated offers innovative solutions that address stringent CISPR 25 Class 5 or 4 standards for automotive applications, and we have released hardware boards with DC-DC (listed in the table below) and Reverse Voltage protection using the AP74700Q.
+Diodes Incorporated (Diodes) offers innovative solutions that address stringent CISPR 25 Class 5 or 4 standards for automotive applications, and we have released hardware boards with DC-DC (listed in the table below) and Reverse Voltage protection using the AP74700Q.

 Component |